zzunairaa/zzunairaa/README.md

 ✉️  You can contact me at zunairahasnain6@gmail.com

-📄 Co-author of a Peer-Reviewed EVALITA NLP Paper
+📄 Co-author of a Peer-Reviewed EVALITA NLP Paper.

-🧠 Specialized in **NLP, Computer Vision, TinyML, Quantized Deep Learning & Edge AI**
+🧠 Specialized in **NLP, Computer Vision, TinyML, Quantized Deep Learning & Edge AI**.

-⚙️ Focused on **efficient architectures, model compression, AI explainability, and deployment-aware design**
+⚙️ Focused on **efficient architectures, model compression, AI explainability, and deployment-aware design**.

 👩‍💼 My work strongly emphasizes **AI systems** from **transformer-based NLP modeling**, **computer vision pipelines**, **evaluation-driven research**, **RAG implementations**, to **deployment-aware language and vision pipelines**.
 I design AI models that are not only accurate, but **computationally efficient, interpretable, quantization-ready, and optimized for real-world constraints**.